 Although we’d all like the process to sail by as quickly as possible, selling a house is always going to take time.
-How long it takes can depend on luck to some extent, but there are things you can do to try and speed up your sale.
+How long it takes to sell a house can depend on luck to some extent, but there are things you can do to try and speed up your sale.
 Here we take a look at which parts of the process take up time, and what you can do to help things run smoothly.

 Finding a buyer

 Depending on how desirable your property is; putting it on the market, holding viewings and finding a buyer could be the lengthiest part of the process.
 Wherever your property is, make sure you’re realistic when it comes to your asking price.
 It’s a painful experience to have an overpriced property languishing on the market, and demanding an unrealistic price is a surefire way to add time onto your transaction.